 As a basic rule, a paper in order to be accepted should represent an advance in understanding likely to influence thinking in the field.
 There should be a discernible reason why the work deserves the visibility of publication in the Scientific Culture journal rather than other journal.

-3.Manuscripts must be written in English or if in French/ German followed by an extended English summary, and should be checked by a native speaker for spelling and grammar if possible.
+3.Manuscripts must be written in English and should be checked by a native speaker for spelling and grammar if possible.
 Extended abstracts in Greek on contributions are optionally allowed.
 All forms of revised papers are peer-reviewed at the discretion of the Editor-in-Chief and relevant Members of Editorial Board.
 The following six types of contributions to Scientific Culture are accepted for peer-review:

 i.
 Research Articles are considered presentations of fully documented and interpreted significant findings, progress results or insight (no more than 30 pages of the Template Format, including tables, figures, which should be kept to a minimum).